sammdenny/finalproject/README.md

-# What is the impact of socioeconomic deprivation on education in the City of Bradford
+# What is the impact of poverty on education in the City of Bradford

 ## Research question
-What is the impact of socioeconomic deprivation on education in the City of Bradford, specifically, how does affect school engagement, and school performance in Bradford.
+What is the impact of poverty on education in the City of Bradford, specifically, how does socioeconomic deprivation affect school engagement, and school performance in Bradford.

 ## Background
 Access to, and engagement with, high quality education is a significant predictor of long-term life outcomes.
 Young people who disengage from education have an increased risk of future criminal activity, unemployment, substance misuse and poor health (Klasson, Stewart & Lapshina, 2021 <a href="#ref1">[1]</a>.